Sega development studios: 2000–2004

 The card concept was subsequently adopted by other Sega teams for arcade games, with AM2 integrating IC card based progression into Virtua Fighter 4 alongside additional early support for internet infrastructure under Hiroshi Kataoka, whilst the Mirai R&D department (headed by former Joypolis attraction developer Hiroshi Uemura) made the child-focused trading card titles Mushiking: The King of Beetles and Love & Berry: Dress up and Dance!.
 Mushiking and Love & Berry particularly supported Sega with very strong sales in the Japanese market.
+Experiments with using cards to take with you, go back to the Sega Card format that was developed in the 80's, but ended up being used as a cartridge format for home consoles only.

 Amusement Vision, led by Toshihiro Nagoshi, was not very involved with Dreamcast games, however landed a hit with Super Monkey Ball on the Nintendo GameCube and was involved with Nintendo management when dealing with them for the development of F-Zero GX.
 Nagoshi observed Nintendo management from the bottom all the way to the top, and was very surprised with how uniform the opinions at the company were, saying "no wonder we lost!".
 This activity also made him very favourable for a management position within Sega.
 However, Nagoshi saw himself as sort of an in-between of Oguchi and Naka, and not on the same level as them.

 Sega did not make any further custom hardware on its own after the Sega Hikaru arcade board, however many tenured engineers continued to work on Sega arcade technologies such as its card systems, internet infrastructure and future arcade boards such as the Xbox-based Chihiro.
 Many hardware developers also joined pachinko and pachislot company Sammy Corporation, who soon merged with Sega.
 Hideki Sato pushed for leftover Dreamcast parts being used as displays in the machines that Sammy develops, including the very successful Fist of the North Star pachinko machines.

 In 2003, Oguchi became president of Sega, and multiple studios were merged into another, as several developers left Sega during the era of spinning off their development studios.
 These included Rikiya Nakagawa from WOW Entertainment (which took on Overworks) and Mizuguchi from United Game Artists (which merged into Sonic Team).
 Though responsible for the successful Initial D: Arcade Stage, Sega Rally director Kenji Sasaki's studio Sega Rosso was also merged, returning to AM3 successor Hitmaker; Sasaki left Sega by 2005 to form his own independent studio Bitster, and went on to collaborate with Sega again in subsequent decades.
 Yu Suzuki departed AM2 to form his own studio, Digital Rex, but within Sega.
 The development studios merged back into Sega on July 1, 2004.